streamin/belt-geometry-solver/README.md

 🟦 Belt Geometry Solver & Visualizer
-A Python library for computing and visualizing belt paths across any number of pulleys.
+A Python library for computing and visualizing belt paths and reaction forces for any number of pulleys.
-The solver computes center‑to‑center geometry, tangent points, wrap angles, belt length, and produces clear matplotlib diagrams showing arcs and straight belt runs.
+The solver computes center‑to‑center geometry, tangent points, wrap angles, belt length, force vectors and produces clear matplotlib diagrams.
 This project models both open and crossed belts and supports CW/CCW pulleys in arbitrary 2D layouts.